Abertillery RFC: 1883–1914

-The 1908–09 season began with the arranging of an impressive fixture list, which as well as the Monmouthshire League teams, include matches to be played against Swansea, Llanelli and Neath.
+The 1908–09 season began with the arranging of an impressive fixture list, which as well as the Monmouthshire League teams, included matches to be played against Swansea, Llanelli and Neath.
 The highlight of the season was the game against the touring Australians which took place on 22 December 1908.
 This was the first time Abertillery faced international opposition, and the town came to a standstill to welcome the tourists.
 The collieries finished work early, shops closed and the schools had a half-day holiday.
-Hundreds of people waited outside the train station and greeted the Australian team with cheers and song.
+Hundreds of people waited outside the train station and greeted the Australian team with cheers and songs.
 This was the twenty-seventh match for the Australians, and so far the team had only lost three games, against Llanelli, a Combined Midlands team and the Wales national team.
 Abertillery, led by Winmill held them to a 3–3 draw and became the first team to prevent Australia from scoring a try.
 Australia took the lead in the game with a penalty, before Billy Bowen equalised for Abertillery.
 Fred Wood, the Australian vice-captain, said later, that the Abertillery pack were the finest the team had met on the tour.

 The 1909/10 season saw Abertillery win the Monmouthshire League for the third time, losing just a single game during the campaign.
-The Club decided that the Monmouthsire League was now to small for Abertillery, and decided to leave the competition to challenge larger teams.
+The Club decided that the Monmouthsire League was now too small for Abertillery, and decided to leave the competition to challenge larger teams.
 The season ended with Jim Webb being called to join the British Isles team in South Africa as a replacement.
 Over the next few seasons, Abertillery continued improving their fixture lists, and on 21 October 1911, beat Llanelli for the very first time.
 This result, along with a similar upset caused by Pontypool beating Swansea, was described in the Western Mail as 'History in the making...'

 By the end of the 1914, Abertillery had produced three internationals, with Jake Blackmore (1909) and Jack "Bedwellty" Jones (1914) joining Jim Webb.
 The team had also settled on their team strip with the green and white colours being worn at every game.
 With the outbreak of World War I, all organised rugby matches came to a halt, and about 2000 men from the town signed up to join the British Army.

 1919–1939

 Present day

 In 2002 Abertillery RFC, followed Brynmawr RFC and withdrew from the Principality Cup, after the Welsh Rugby Union made an error during the live draw for the fifth round.
-Within the week, the club made an about turn and asked to be re-entered.
+Within the week, the club made a complete about turn and begged the RFU to be allowed back in the competition.

 Achievements

 Abertillery have been Welsh Champions twice.
-They have provided players for Wales and the British Lions, including Haydn Morgan, Allan Lewis, Rupert Moon and the late Alun Pask.
+They have provided players for Wales and the British Lions, including Haydn Morgan, Allan Lewis, Robert Norster, Byron Hayward, Rupert Moon and the late Alun Pask.
 They have more recently provided Ospreys players, notably Shaun Connor.